 Income Taxes - The Company accounts for income taxes in accordance with the provisions of FASB ASC 740-10, Income Taxes, ("ASC 740") which requires the recognition of deferred tax assets and liabilities for taxable temporary differences and deferred tax assets for deductible temporary differences and operating loss carry-forwards using enacted tax rates in effect in the years the differences are expected to reverse.
-Deferred income tax benefit or expense is recognized as a result of changes in net deferred tax assets or deferred tax assets will not be realized.
+Deferred income tax benefit or expense is recognized as a result of changes in net deferred tax assets or deferred tax liabilities.
+A valuation allowance is recorded when it is more likely than not that some or all of any deferred tax assets will not be realized.